rohitahuja/hcs-bot-template/README.md

 Create your messenger bot on https://developers.facebook.com/

 Add the products Messenger and Webhooks.
 On the Webhooks tab, create a New Subscription with the Callback URL as `http://<your-heroku-subdomain>.herokuapp.com/webhook/` and the Verify Token as ``johnharvard``.
-For Fields, check ONLY the one with ``message``.
+For Fields, check ONLY ``message``.

 On the Messenger tab, under "Webhooks", subscribe the webhook we just created to the page you want to connect your bot to.
 Also, under "Token Generation", generate a token for the page we're connecting to and replace the variable ``page_access_token`` at the top of ``message.py`` with it.